muskan-fatim/Resum-genreater/README.md

 4. **Share Your Resume**:
    - Use the **Copy URL** feature to generate a shareable link to your resume, which can be shared with others for easy access online.

-## Contribution

-Contributions are welcome!
-If you have ideas to improve this project, feel free to submit an issue or a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.